kqizr/archgamingsetup/README.md

 # Edit The Script and Running It.
 Use your text editor of choice, and comment out the one that fits your graphics card distributor.

-then, sudo chmod +x archgamingsetup.sh
+then, sudo chmod +x gamingsetup.sh

-now finally run ./archgamingsetup.sh
+now finally run ./gamingsetup.sh